npa02012/kaggle_walmart_sales/README.md

 The purpose of the competition is to forecast unit sales for 30490 items, 28 days into the future.
 Hence, we are making 30490 * 28 = 853720 predictions.

 ### Solution Outline

 The solution is written purely in R and leverages the data.table and LightGBM packages.
 The model building process uses 21 predictor variables to forecast one day into the future.

 Three models are created.
 All models use a random sample of the training data as validation data - otherwise, the model buidling process is identical.

 Recursive models are used, that is, we use Day 1 predictions as part of our feature engineering to then forecast Day 2, and so forth.

+This [Kaggle Discussion](https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/163092) post provides some more technical insights into my methodology.

 ### Software Design